 Melissa M. Weber

-Melissa Murphy Weber is an attorney with the Blue Bell-based firm of Elliott Greenleaf & Siedzikowski, P.C.
-Melissa’s practice is focused on commercial litigation with an emphasis on employment and labor law matters.
+Melissa Murphy Weber, a shareholder, focuses her practice on commercial litigation with an emphasis on employment and labor law matters.
 In November, 2006, the firm’s Board unanimously elected Melissa to a shareholder after only having joined the firm in 2005.

 Melissa is admitted to the Bar of the Supreme Court of the Commonwealth of Pennsylvania, the United States Court of Appeals for the Third Circuit, as well as the United States District Courts for the Eastern, Middle, and Western Districts of Pennsylvania and the United States District Court for the Northern District of Illinois.
 Melissa’s professional associations include the American, Pennsylvania, and Montgomery Bar Associations.
 In 2011, Melissa was appointed to serve as a Hearing Committee Member serving the Disciplinary Board of the Supreme Court of Pennsylvania.